michellesyoon/programming-languages-1/README.md

-# Programming Languages 2020
+# Programming Languages

-This course has been developed by Alexander Kurz and Samuel Balco for the students of Chapman University and will be taught by Alexander Kurz.
+This course has been developed by Alexander Kurz and Samuel Balco for the students of Chapman University and is taught by Alexander Kurz.
+To run next time in Fall 2021.

-**Notes and Materials** for a course on Programming Languages Fall 2020 at Chapman University.
+**Notes and Materials** for a course on Programming Languages at Chapman University.

 - [Syllabus](syllabus.md)
 - [Overview](overview.md)